USHUS (sonar): CAG report

 A CAG audit report filed in December 2012 criticised the program for the delays, and mentioned that by then, only three submarines were upgraded with the sonar, and two of those had completed sea trials.
 The report also stated that due to delays in implementing the upgrade, a large portion of the sonar's technical life had expired.
 In 2005, two submarines were outfitted, of which one completed sea trial in January 2011.
 In 2008, the third submarine was upgraded and it completed the trial in December 2011.

 Current status

 Indian Nuclear Submarine Project starting with INS Arihant (ATV-1) include the advanced USHUS sonar system.

 By April 2013, five Sindhughosh class submarines of the navy were upgraded to include the USHUS system.
-They are, in order of their upgrade: Sindhuvir, Sindhuratna, Sindugosh, Sinduvijay and Sindhurakshak.
-INS Sindhukirti was upgraded in India at Hindustan Shipyard.
+They are, in order of their upgrade: INS Sindhuvir (S58), INS Sindhudhvaj (S56), INS Sindhuvijay (S62) and INS Sindhurakshak (S63).
+INS Sindhukirti (S61) was upgraded in India at Hindustan Shipyard.
 The remaining submarines of the class are expect to follow.

+As of 2024, USHUS-1 has been installed on 5 of the Sindhughosh-class submarines whereas USHUS-2 variant of the sonar system is expected to be installed on INS Sindhughosh (S55), INS Sindhuraj (S57) and INS Sindhuratna (S59).